wooogler/assets/03_Communication.md

 # Slack

 [Slack](https://www.slack.com) is the primary way for us to communicate remotely.
-Just to make our communication more instant, context-aware, and interactive.
-This may chance but I have not found any better solution.
+This choice is intended to make our communication more instant, context-aware, and interactive.
+The use of Slack is currently the preferred solution, although it may change if a better option is found.
 I would recommend the following (and keep recommending you)

 - Install Slack Desktop application instead of using it as a web-browser application.
 - Leave it on all the time when you use computers.